-All of our local tourist spots are really busy at the moment so when you want to cool down on a hot day you need to think of other places to go.
+All of our local tourist spots are really busy in the summer months so when you want to cool down on a hot day you need to think of other places to go.
 RSPB Arne is an area of natural beauty which covers 565 hectares of heathland and woodland so you can choose to have a short visit or stay all day if you wish.
 The reserve on the edge of Poole Harbour is a haven for wildlife and remains one of the few places in the UK where all six of the UK's native reptiles can be found.

 The views are simply stunning and by the time we got to the water we were hot hot hot and desperate to get in and have a paddle.
-There seemed to be quite a lot of seaweed but we walked far to the right which was much clearer and whilst we didn’t go far enough in for a swim we was quite content in the warm shallow water and my daughter had endless fun fishing seaweed out of the water using her spade and making a collection with some nice shells.
+There seemed to be quite a lot of seaweed but we walked far to the right which was much clearer and whilst we didn’t go far enough in for a swim we was quite content in the warm shallow water and my daughter had endless fun fishing seaweed out with her spade and making a collection with some nice shells.

 Now, here lies our one little problem.
 We followed the red route down with no problems at all but on the way back I must have missed a turning and we ended up going a completely different route.
 My mistake took us out of the lovely shade and onto a hot path which ended up taking well over an hour which luckily my daughter slept mostly through.
 My poor mum was bursting for a wee and I’ll admit after a while I wished I’d picked up a map or invested in a compass haha.